Matías Zagazeta: 2024

 In 2024, Jenzer Motorsport signed Zagazeta to participate with them in the full 2024 FIA Formula 3 season.
 He missed the Monaco round due to appendicitis and was replaced by James Hedley.
 In general, he had a difficult season, but managed to secure his first podium in the series with a third place during the Silverstone sprint race; it was Jenzer's only podium of the year.
 That was his only points of the season, as Zagazeta finished 25th in the standings, behind teammates Max Esterson and Charlie Wurz.

 2025

 Zagazeta remained in Formula 3 for 2025, but switched to new entrants DAMS Lucas Oil as Jenzer Motorsport departed the championship.
 He began the season with points in fifth place during the Melbourne sprint race, having started in second.
 However, the team proved to be the least competitive throughout the campaign, and Zagazeta had to wait until the final round in Monza to score again, finishing fourth place in the sprint after qualifying seventh.
 He was set for more points the next day, but contact with another driver forced him off-track, sustaining race-ending damage.
 Zagazeta finished the season 24th in the standings with 13 points, behind teammate Christian Ho but well ahead of Nicola Lacorte.

-Sportscar racing
+Sportscar career

 In November 2025, Zagazeta joined the FIA World Endurance Championship rookie test at the Bahrain International Circuit, driving the Ferrari 296 GT3 for AF Corse.

+Zagazeta entered the GT World Challenge Europe series in 2026 with AF Corse, partnering Tommaso Mosca in the Gold Cup class of the Sprint Cup, while driving in the Silver Cup category of the Endurance Cup alongside Jef Machiels and Gilles Stadsbader.